noisiver/mod-auctionator/README.md

 1. Download the code into your source code `modules/` folder
 2. Do the Compilation Things as best you can.
-3. Run the database script in `mod-auctionator/data/sql/db-world/base/2023-09-18.sql`
+3. Run the database script in `mod-auctionator/data/sql/db-world/base/2023-09-18.sql` against your `acore_world` database.
-4. If you want a fresh start clear you auction house with these SQL commands:
+4. If you want a fresh start clear you auction house with these SQL commands.
+Do this ONLY when your server is stopped.
+The AH is cached in memory and if you do this while your server is running then likely ... things won't go well.

 ```
 DELETE FROM acore_world.mod_acore_characters.item_instance ii WHERE ii.guid IN (